- Agreed value cover, plus choose an excess that works for you.

 Compare car insurance options in New Zealand

 When do you start paying more for car insurance?

-Once you turn the magic age of 70 years old, your premiums may start to rise; you may have to pay a higher excess than others and you might find standard car insurance overpriced or harder to find.
-For example, people in this age group are more likely to suffer a sudden health issue while driving, and are usually slower to recover from injuries, which makes medical bills more expensive.
+Once you turn the magic age of 60 years old, your premiums may start to rise; you may have to pay a higher excess than others and you might find standard car insurance overpriced or harder to find.
+For example, people in the over 70 age group are more likely to suffer a sudden health issue while driving, and are usually slower to recover from injuries, which makes medical bills more expensive.

 Insurance companies tend to spend more on claims from older drivers, and consequently charge a higher premium.
-Fortunately, there are car insurance policies specifically designed for older drivers, which can help ease these problems.
+In New Zealand there aren’t any car insurance policies specifically designed for older drivers, but insurers will take age into account when calculating premiums.